News Values in Journalism Definition Types and Examples

 6. Bizarre News Value

-Bizzare is a significant element in increasing the value of the news.
-Bizzare means strange; naturally, people like to read, watch, and talk about weird issues.
+Bizarre is a significant element in increasing the value of the news.
+Bizarre means strange; naturally, people like to read, watch, and talk about weird issues.
 Therefore, journalists publish strange events to attract audiences.
 It added value to the news and boosted circulation.

 For Example, “Africa’s Real-Life Mowgli Loves to Live Amid Trees.”

-Human-interest news stories get attention from a massive number of people automatically.
-It includes the much-talked event and issues of the country.
+Human-interest news stories automatically attract a massive number of people.
+It includes the much-talked-about event and the country’s issues.
 International topics have also become human-interest stories due to globalization.
 For example, during the FIFA World Cup, people worldwide talk about Football everywhere.
 So, journalists carefully pick a story topic to get more viewers.

 Timeliness in journalism means providing information to the audience quickly.
-The quicker the news is published, the more important getting to the audience.
-Journalists want to publish news as soon as possible to increase the corporate reputation of the media outlet.
-The audience gives more importance to the mass media outlet disseminating the news first.
+The sooner the news is published, the more critical it is to reach the audience.
+Journalists want to publish news as soon as possible to enhance the media outlet’s corporate reputation.
+The audience gives greater weight to the mass media outlet that first disseminates the news.

 Timeliness is an occasion that enhances the value of news.
 People do not like to read the same news repeatedly; therefore, news outlets show interest in disseminating information as soon as possible.
 It is related to current and ongoing events.
-For example, many newspapers publish news regarding Olympic issues when the event continues.
-Newspapers will not be interested in disseminating information about the Olympic games when the event ends.
+For example, many newspapers publish news about the Olympics as the event continues.
+Newspapers will not be interested in disseminating information about the Olympic Games when the event ends.

-Progress news in journalism refers to the sensational update of the current news or events that journalist focuses on to attract more audiences.
+Progress news in journalism refers to the sensational updates of current events that journalists focus on to attract a larger audience.
 It adds massive significance to the news story to attract the audience.
 Progress news is always attractive to the audience for its advancement.
 The progress news is delivered through press conferences and seminars.

 For example, the health ministry disseminates the updated number of COVID-19-affected patients through press conferences.
 So, it is an example of a progress news story.